MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-customer-adoption-kit.md

 - Demo and gifs
 - Web Resource links

 The adoption kit is available in English, French, German, and Japanese.
-Select your required language at the [Microsoft Edge Customer Adoption Kit download center](https://www.microsoft.com/download/details.aspx?id=102119).
+Select your preferred language at the [Microsoft Edge Customer Adoption Kit download center](https://www.microsoft.com/download/details.aspx?id=102119).

 ### IT Deployment Guide